 Volunteers Make the Difference!

 One quarter of the entire population has asthma or allergies!
 That’s a lot of people seeking help as they navigate turbulent symptoms and allergen avoidance.
-AANMA national headquarters is in McLean, VA but its local presence depends on the community volunteers we call Outreach Service Coordinators (OSCs).
+Allergy & Asthma Network national headquarters are in Vienna, Virginia, but its local presence depends on the community volunteers we call Outreach Service Coordinators (OSCs).

-OSCs are ambassadors sharing AANMA resources all across the country.
+OSCs are ambassadors sharing Allergy & Asthma Network resources all across the country.
 These are moms, dads, grandparents and friends just like you who want to educate their local communities about asthma and allergies and raise awareness of these chronic conditions.

 Some distribute educational materials to schools, libraries and hospitals a few hours a week.
 Others devote more time, speaking to community groups about the basics of asthma, participating in local and statewide coalitions to improve asthma and allergy education, working with government officials to create laws supporting the rights of people with asthma and allergies or organizing a community Asthma Awareness Day.
 AANMA provides the training and resources they need to get started.